DCC-EX/dcc-ex.github.io/docs/ex-csb1/index.rst

 The track outputs are shown here labelled A and B. Normally, for DCC operation, output A is for your MAIN track and output B is for your PROG (Programming) track.
 However, the EX-CommandStation software allows you to make any track a MAIN, a PROG, DCC, DC, or a Booster, but that is covered in the TrackManager help XXX For now, let's just keep it simple.

 What to put here?
 XXX Cover more theory of DCC and basics of the voltage and signal and DC having polarity and being PWM?
-Or just talk about how to turn on DC and DCC in trackmanager?
+Or just talk about how to turn on DC and DCC in Trackmanager?

 DC Operation
 ===============

-It is important to note that this is not varying DC voltage, Full voltage is always at the track when the throttle is set to a speed greater than zero.
-Speed is controls by using a PWM (pulse width modulated) signal that turns the voltage on and off to the track at a rate that changes the "effective" voltage the motor in the locomotive sees.
+It is important to note that this is not a varying DC voltage, Full voltage is always at the track when the throttle is set to a speed greater than zero.
+Speed is controlled by using a PWM (pulse width modulated) signal that turns the voltage on and off to the track at a rate that changes the "effective" voltage the motor in the locomotive "sees".
 This mimics what a DCC decoder does in a DCC loco to control a motor.
 The benefit of this method is that starting and stopping and operating at slow speed is more smooth.

 USB Connection to install the Command Station Software
 ======================================================

+The EX-CSB1 Express should come from your reseller with the EX-CommandStation software already installed.
+However, you may want to upgrade to the latest firmware or create your own EX-RAIL automation/animation scripts and upload them to the CS.
+A USB-A to USB-C cable (or a USB-C to USB-C cable if your computer has a USB-C connector) allows you to connect your CS to a computer to use our EX-Installer application or the Arduino IDE to install your files.

 Resetting the CS
 =================

 USB Connection to a Serial Monitor
 ===================================

+Using the appropriate USB-A to USB-C or USB-C to USB-C cable, you can use the Arduino IDE, EX-WebThrottle, or JMRI to act as a serial monitor to view diagnostic messages from the CS or send manual commands for testing or configuration.

 USB Connection to JMRI
 =======================